Analysis: As waiting game continues with Jadeveon Clowney, where else could Seahawks look to bolster pass rush?

 Here are a few names:

 Clay Matthews: The Rams released Matthews in a cost-cutting move Thursday afternoon.
-Matthews will be 34 in May and it’s unclear if he wants to continue to play.
+Matthews will be 34 in May.
 But he had eight sacks last season in 614 snaps and played for coach Pete Carroll at USC, who has always considered him something of a personal favorite.
 As a one-year, relatively cheap option the Seahawks could do worse.

 Everson Griffen: Griffen may be the biggest name left among free agent defensive ends other than Clowney.
 There’s a thought that he may still end up back with the Vikings.
 But for now he remains available and he’s another former USC player who Carroll knows well.